ahsan-ullah/Larave-Test/README.md

 # About Laravel-Test
+## Requirements
 Show posts in the feed with their information (Image, description, date, author) including total likes and the last 5 usernames who liked the post.
 - Feed is public (Doesn’t need authentication), paginated, and order by creationdate.
 - Users should be authenticated to create or like/unlike posts.
 - Users can remove their posts, with the image file.